baloise/gitopscli/docs/commands/deploy.md

 backend:
   repository: my-app/backend
   tag: 1.0.0 # <- and this one
+  env:
+  - name: TEST
+    value: foo # <- and even one in a list
 ```

 With the following command GitOps CLI will update both values to `1.1.0` on the `master` branch.